Jonathan Jakubowicz

-Jonathan Jakubowicz is a Venezuelan filmmaker and writer, winner of the German Film Peace Prize 2020 for his film "Resistance", and one of the "100 people who most positively influenced Jewish life in 2020" according to the Algemeiner Foundation.
+Jonathan Jakubowicz Zielinski (born 29 January 1978) is a Venezuelan filmmaker and writer, winner of the German Film Peace Prize 2020 for his film "Resistance".
 His film Secuestro Express was nominated for Best Foreign Language Film at the British Independent Film Awards and was a New York Times "Critics' Pick" in 2005.
 He is of Polish-Jewish descent.

 Career

 Secuestro Express became the nation's biggest box office hit at that time.

 His film, Hands of Stone (2016), is about the relationship between Panamanian boxer Roberto Durán (played by Édgar Ramírez) and his trainer Ray Arcel (played by Robert De Niro).
 Hands of Stone premiered in the Cannes Film Festival 2016 and was warmly received with a 15-minute standing ovation.
-It's the first Latin movie to have a simultaneous wide release in all of Latin America.
+It is the first Latin movie to have a simultaneous wide release in all of Latin America.

-His latest film Resistance starring Jesse Eisenberg, who played Mark Zuckerberg in The Social Network, Ed Harris, Edgar Ramirez, Clemence Poesy and others.
-It tells the story of a group of boys and girls scouts who saved thousands of orphans during the Holocaust.
+His latest film, Resistance, stars Jesse Eisenberg, Ed Harris, Edgar Ramirez, and Clemence Poesy.
+It tells the story of a group of Boy and Girl Scouts who saved thousands of orphans during the Holocaust.
 One of them was the legendary resistance fighter Georges Loinger, who met with Jakubowicz and helped him with the research of the film, before he died on December 28, 2018.
 Georges Loinger was the first cousin of Marcel Marceau and died at 108 years of age.

-Resistance was released in the United States on March 27, 2020, by IFC Films during the Coronavirus epidemic, and it became the number one theatrical movie in America for two weeks in a row.
-Most multiplexes were closed, and only a few independent and Drive-in theaters remained opened, which gave Resistance the most unusual top box office spot of all time.
-The film was awarded The German Film Peace Prize 2020.
-And it was in the official selection of the Shanghai Film Festival, The Munich Film Festival, and the Festival du Cinema Americain de Deauville, among others.
+Resistance was released in the United States on March 27, 2020, by IFC Films during the COVID-19 pandemic, and it became the number one theatrical movie in America for two weeks in a row.
+Most multiplexes were closed, and only a few independent and drive-in theaters remained opened, which gave Resistance the most unusual top box office spot of all time.
+The film was awarded The German Film Peace Prize 2020, and it was in the official selection of the Shanghai Film Festival, The Munich Film Festival, and the Festival du Cinema Americain de Deauville, among others.